Who wants living in an ill-smelling home full of mold, mildew, and an allergic and unhealthy environment? Absolutely, no one!

-However, both moisture removal and power draw rate are important in determining the overall energy efficiency of a particular dehumidifier.
+However, both moisture removal and power draw rate are important in determining a particular dehumidifier’s overall energy efficiency.
 The problem is that, even though the Kenmore has a lower power draw than other dehumidifiers, the rate at which it can remove moisture is much lower than the average.
 The overall energy efficiency of Kenmore then suffers because of this.

 The KM70 is also a good performer in terms of noise levels.
 Although most buyers claimed that the compressor is way too loud and can be unbearable, given its big size, it is much quieter than other large dehumidifiers.

 The Kenmore KM70’s moisture removal is poor.
-Placing it in a 50 square foot room with a humidity level of 90 percent, the KM70 lowered humidity levels to only 41 percent after 11 minutes, then quickly goes back up to the high 40s.
-The KM70 simply can’t dehumidify a room below 40 percent of relative humidity and tends to go back up immediately until it completes its cycle and starts dehumidifying again.
+Placing it in a 50 square foot room with a humidity level of 90 percent, the KM70 lowered humidity levels to only 41 percent after 11 minutes and then quickly went back up to the high 40s.
+The KM70 can’t dehumidify a room below 40 percent of relative humidity and tends to go back up immediately until it completes its cycle and starts dehumidifying again.

 When compared to other dehumidifiers, Kenmore really is a poor performer.
 With other models, humidity levels can drop as low as 40 percent or less.
-The fact that Kenmore can’t dehumidify a room down to 41 percent relative humidity, is already a big disadvantage.
-Plus, the test environment was only a mere 50 square feet, which is smaller than the average bedroom.
+The fact that Kenmore can’t dehumidify a room down to 41 percent relative humidity is already a big disadvantage.
+Plus, the test environment was only a mere 50 square feet smaller than the average bedroom.